 as soon as he saw them

 In Gjenesi 14:14, you saw that ur corè daûr (from cori daûr) meant he pursued them, he ran after them.
 In the current verse, you find ur corè incuintri (from cori incuintri), meaning he ran up to them.
 Incuintri can be understood here as meaning towards.

 The text tells you that Abraham ran up to them de jentrade de tende (from the entrance of the tent).
-You will remember that butâsi par tiere means to prostrate (literally, to throw oneself to the ground).
-Abraham bows down in deference.
+You will remember that butâsi par tiere means to take to the ground (in deference).

 You will remember that il paron, depending on the context, can mean master, ruler, leader, boss, etc. Abraham uses the term paron here as a term of respect; it is seen rendered in English Bibles as my Lord.